giangtle/heat2cool/README.md

 Balance of plant calculations of an integrated system using the waste heat from a solid oxide fuel cell (SOFC) powered data center to cool its servers.

+### Introduction
+Data center consumes great amount of power.
+Great power comes great cooling requirement (we'll work on that phrasing on a later update).
+Exactly one watts of cooling for each watts of power actually.

+In a cool climate, you have the luxury of blowing outside air onto the servers.
+In a hot but dry environment, evaporative cooling can get your data center the cooling needed.
+But in a hot and humid climate, or when the great amount of water consumption by data center become too great a burden, it calls for an alternative solution.

+SOFC-powered data center is poised for waste heat cooling with its large amount of medium to low grade heat. **heat2cool** explores the integration of waste heat cooling and SOFC power generation in the basic level of energy material balances.

 ### Basic idea
 The picture below explains the crux of waste heat cooling.
 The indoor air is evporatively cooled, cools the server rack, then the moisture is removed with desiccant to